bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, example4.html"
   alt="Test, example4.html." />

-It&apos;s already there and it&apos;ll move it left 50 pixels, I mean to 350 pixels from the left-hand side.
+<p>It&apos;s already there and it&apos;ll move it left 50 pixels, I mean to 350
+pixels from the left-hand side.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 197. animate movebox, 5 seconds (116) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">